 In 2005 Saskatchewan Epilepsy Inc. came to be, a new charity name but with the same ideas.
 The same services exist but with more choices.
 The Bruce Hammond Fund still exists today, supporting social networking, support group meetings and special group functions.
 A Sampson Memorial Fund was created to continue alongside the Bruce Hammond Fund.
 We are a grassroots organization aimed to help our people.

 Click our plaque, PDF file to read who our donors are that have helped our epilepsy clients and families with programs.
 Any support is good support for our clientel.

 Golf Sponsors, of Sk Epilepsy Inc, were treated to China Liang supper and "HOME ALONE with RSO'', Saturday December 14, 2019.
 Sk Epilepsy Inc. supports those who support the organization

 THE BRUCE HAMMOND FUND

 The Bruce Hammond Fund (BHF) is in memory of a member who passed away in a seizure.
 Bruce's family donated money to Saskatchewan Epilepsy Inc. so members could go out and socialize as a group.
-Bowling, coffee outings, summer barbecues and Christmas events are just to name a few activities that members enjoy.
+Bowling, coffee outings, summer barbecues, camp and Christmas events are just to name a few activities that members enjoy.
 The Bruce Hammond Fund (BHF) is recognized annually at Saskatchewan Epilepsy's annual golf tournament with signage.

 NOTICE: A special donation has been provided to Saskatchewan Epilepsy Inc in memory of Julia Piwarski for camp.
 Have your child apply.